 In MPLS all training and related development activity for DPhil students is badged as Career and Professional Development Training.
 Students are encouraged to engage with these kind of activities across the life cycle of the DPhil, adding structure and coherence so that DPhil progression and training become completely integrated.

 It is one of your supervisory responsibilities to formally assess your student’s personal and professional skills training needs regularly and discuss with them how to learn the skills they need.
-See the MPLS Code of Practice for the Supervision of Graduate Research Students and section 6 of the University Policy on Research Degrees - Researcher Development (skills training).
+See the MPLS Code of Practice for the Supervision of Graduate Research Students (Word document) (or view the Code of Practice as a webpage) and section 6 of the University Policy on Research Degrees - Researcher Development (skills training).

 DPhil students are future research leaders for a wide range of sectors, and supervisors are expected to support them in preparing themselves accordingly.

 You should encourage your student from the outset to consider the skills and experience they need to define, carry out and complete their DPhil successfully; they should also think about their career aspirations at this early stage, and discuss with you how this will influence their training and development needs.
 It may seem premature to think about careers during the first stages of the doctorate.
 However having a plan will lend structure to the DPhil (it should remain flexible); and developing a broad range of skills and experience will increase the student’s options rather than restricting them.
 This approach will help your student develop as an independent professional researcher and should be an integral part of your ongoing interactions with them.
-At the beginning you may find the division’s Project Initiation Plan Template useful.
-The Researcher Development Statement is also a good document to support the process throughout the DPhil: it can help you and your student identify their current level of skill and understand their motivations, and assess the areas they need to work on at each stage.
+At the beginning you may find the division’s Project Initiation Plan Template useful, along with the documents on Training Needs Analysis (available on the Training Needs Analysis webpage); the Researcher Development Statement is also a good document to support the process throughout the DPhil.
+These tools can help you and your student identify their current level of skill and understand their motivations, and assess the areas they need to work on at each stage.
 In this context you may want to consider developing coaching and mentoring skills for yourself.
-If you would be interested in doing this please contact Justin.firstname.lastname@example.org or Alison.email@example.com
+If you would be interested in doing this please contact Justin.email@example.com.

-The Oxford Learning Institute’s (OLI) Research Supervision website has information, ideas and tools to support supervisors.
 You should consider both the academic and subject and research specific skills that your student will need.
-The OLI webpages talk in particular about skills in these areas:
+Think in particular about skills in these areas:

 - Networking and collaborating